RopoMen/angular-lodash/README.md

 A fork of [angular-lodash](https://github.com/cabrel/angular-lodash) which is a fork of [angular-underscore](https://github.com/floydsoft/angular-underscore)

-This module exposes lodash's API into AngularJS app's $rootScope, which is then available in view templates.
-It also provides some LoDash methods as $filters.
+This module exposes LoDash API into AngularJS app's $scope, which is then available in view templates.
+It also provides LoDash methods as $filters and `_` as DI service.

 ```
 WARNING: This is not a drop-in replacement for the original 'angular-lodash' anymore!!